 When people are looking for a summer holiday in Australia, it is more common to look along the East Coast and the Islands available.
 Can you believe there are over 900 Queensland Islands situated just off this 2000 kilometres stretch of land?
-Obviously, not all these islands are habited and not that easy to visit.
+Obviously, not all these Queensland islands are habited and not that easy to visit.

-Note that is you have a small budget in mind, there are a couple of Queensland Islands that are better to visit than others.
+Note that is you have a small budget in mind, there are a couple of Queensland Islands that are better to visit for a weekend than others.
 However, as a whole with transfers and facilities available, the costs are higher than staying on mainland.
 Consequently, day trips and tours can be a more cost-effective way to get a taste of the Islands experiences, while keeping within a strict budget.

 The winter season in Australia runs from June to August, and the southern Queensland Islands are a touch cooler in the waters.
 Alternatively, the summer seasons are brilliant swimming weather, although there is more rain in the region.
-Therefore, it’s recommended to visit around your shoulder seasons in autumn and spring for a planned trip.
+Therefore, it’s recommended to visit the Queensland Islands around your shoulder seasons in autumn and spring for a planned trip.

 Lady Musgrave Island